 Clinical Psychology Program

 The Psychology Department offers graduate training in Clinical Psychology leading to M.A. and Ph.D. degrees and is based upon a scientist-practitioner model of clinical training.
 The program is designed as an integrated sequence leading to a Ph.D. degree, although students must first obtain a Masters degree as part of their requirements.
-The Ph.D. program in Clinical Psychology is accredited by the Canadian Psychological Association, most recently in 2008 for six years.
+The Ph.D. program in Clinical Psychology is accredited by the Canadian Psychological Association, most recently in 2014 for seven years.

 Applicants may seek clinical training in one of the following tracks:

 - Clinical Neuropsychology